New in 3.0

 No un-encrypted access using non-TLS schemes (for example,

-http://) is permitted for client side network traffic through Couchbase Lite replications, the REST API endpoints, nor Couchbase Server.
+http://) is permitted for server side network through Couchbase Server.

 While we strongly recommend always having TLS enabled, we recognize that users may want to disable it for development and testing environments; there is an opt-out option to do this.